goerz/MuxDisplay.jl/docs/src/howto.md

 ## Images overflow the size of the pane

+Shouldn't happen with `smart_size=true`.
+Check that `cell_size` is accurate and set it manually, if necessary.

+The problem is that the iTerm-protocol-`imgcat` ignores "height" if "width" is given.

 Set an `imgcat_cmd` that uses *only* the height or width

 ## Tmux does not have scrollback for images